ChungKiet/interview_test/README.md

 # SEND EMAIL
 ## _Build and run code_

-You can run code by setup the env for python or run it into docker
+You can run code by setup the env for python or run it into docker.
+Note: When running code, it always check the input file is exists.
+Make sure the files is exists to avoid errors.

 ## Step